'70s Homeware Was Loud, Eclectic & Optimistic. No Wonder It's Back

 This ties in intimately with the trend towards sustainability, whether it’s earthenware ceramics made by independent artists to house our cheese plants, taking up hobbies to DIY our own crochet blanket or macramé wall hanging, or using more sustainable materials like rattan and cork.
 By choosing to support small businesses or buy products with a lower carbon footprint, you are inadvertently embracing a '70s approach to design.

-The most divisive part of '70s design is unequivocally the color palette.
-But after years of minimalism, Scandi chic, and the dominance of cream, grey, and beige, what once seemed gaudy now has a kind of charm.
-"The '70s was a time of lurid patterned wallpapers and brightly colored upholstered furniture," says Nicola.
-"Today we are definitely moving away from the beige/grey era and towards more color, as people are subconsciously realizing the energy and positivity that color gives us, which has been scientifically proven in the field of color psychology."
+The most divisive part of '70s design is unequivocally the colour palette.
+But after years of minimalism, Scandi chic and the dominance of cream, grey and beige, what once seemed gaudy now has a kind of charm.
+"The '70s was a time of lurid patterned wallpapers and brightly coloured upholstered furniture," says Nicola.
+"Today we are definitely moving away from the beige/grey era and towards more colour as people are subconsciously realising the energy and positivity that colour gives us, which has been scientifically proven in the field of colour psychology."

 "People still have a deep hatred for brown," says Estelle.
-"It is a really polarising color.
-But actually, it's a really good neutral to start from and it's a really versatile, warm color."
+"It is a really polarizing colour.
+But actually, it's a really good neutral to start from and it’s a really versatile, warm colour."
 When Estelle found the right shade for her dining room she was delighted to prove to everyone who told her not to paint it brown that, actually, it can look good.

 Advertisement

-If you want to take a step into the world of '70s interiors, you don't have to go all-in like Estelle, Isabella, and Yvonne.
+If you want to take a step into the world of '70s interiors, you don’t have to go all in like Estelle, Isabella and Yvonne.
 Try a softly-softly approach, choosing key '70s pieces to style as part of a wider eclectic home design.
-As Camille Montalbo, an American-based thrifting aficionado, told Refinery29, "The way the furniture mixes together is pretty effortless."
-Key pieces of furniture like chairs and tables end up being statements, which mesh well with other eras thanks to the simple lines of the design.
-Camille's Jerry Johnson Sling Chair remains one of her favorite finds for that reason.
+As Camille Montalbo, an American-based thrifting aficionado, told R29, "The way the furniture mixes together is pretty effortless."
+Key pieces of furniture like chairs and tables end up being statements which mesh well with other eras thanks to the simple lines of the design.
+Camille’s Jerry Johnson Sling Chair remains one of her favourite finds for that reason.

 Plus, finding secondhand goods from the era is made easier by the huge proliferation of pieces available.
 The volume of designs being produced and a sharp increase in consumption mean that there was a lot of design about.
 And if it’s lasted this long, be assured it will last well into the future.